-OERM has a number of important restoration projects underway at this time, all of which are made possible by the genrous support of friends and members.
-Your finanical support is leveraged by OERM's volunteers who put thousands of man hours into each project.
-We also use contractors to assist where appropriate, greatly speeding up the time to complete these complicated projects.
-Restoration work is also greatly aided by our extensive library of original photographs, documents and technical information.
+The Museum has many important restoration projects underway, every one made possible by the generous support of friends and members.
+Your financial support is leveraged by Museum volunteers who put thousands of man hours into each project.
+We also use contractors to assist when special skills or equipment is needed, greatly speeding up the time to complete these complicated projects.
+Restoration work is greatly aided by our extensive library of original photographs, documents and technical information.

-Each restoration project typically has numerous opportunities for you to participate, from financial and material support, to volunteer opportunities associated with the project.
-Read the project descriptions below for more specific information on how you can become involved.
+Each restoration project has many opportunities for you to participate, from financial and material support, to actual work on the project.
+Read the project descriptions below to see what you can become involved in.

 San Diego Electric Railway PCC 508